Rosi Mittermaier: Personal life

 In 1980 she married Christian Neureuther, winner of six World Cup slalom races.
 They are the parents of Felix Neureuther (b.
-1984), a World Cup ski racer for Germany, and a daughter Ameli who works as a fashion designer.
+1984), a World Cup ski racer for Germany, and daughter Ameli who works as a fashion designer.

-Mittermaier died because of cancer in Garmisch-Partenkirchen on 4 January 2023, at the age of 72 years.
-Her mortal remains were cremated and the urn was buried at the cemetery of Garmisch.
-Next to her gravestone - a rock, which bears the inscription "Rosi Mittermaier-Neureuther" and resembles a mountain - is a similar one without inscription, which is obviously reserved for her husband.
+Mittermaier died of cancer in Garmisch-Partenkirchen on 4 January 2023, at the age of 72 years.
+She is survived by her husband Christian, her two children, and (as of 2026) five grandchildren.

+Her mortal remains were cremated and the urn was buried at the cemetery in Garmisch.
+Next to her gravestone - a rock, which bears the inscription "Rosi Mittermaier-Neureuther" and resembles a mountain - is a similar one without inscription, reserved for her husband.